daolympus/daolympus-docs/docs/contracts/02_contract-docs/modules/PRICE/PRICEv1.md

 function getLastPrice() external view returns (uint256)
 ```

-Get the last stored price observation of OHM in the Reserve asset
+Get the last stored price observation of DAOHM in the Reserve asset